austinjstromme/svihmm/README.md

 # basicHMM
-EM for HMMs: demo implementation of HMMs with an EM learner
+demo implementation of HMMs with an EM learner